 - Are you unable to afford the cost of a medically necessary service dog?

-- Are you and/or your family and friends willing to perform 250 hours of volunteer service in our community?
+- Are you and/or your family and friends willing to perform 350 hours of volunteer service with the FSDS at our training facility

-If the answer to all of the above questions is “yes”, you may qualify for up to a half scholarship through our Pawsitive Community Program.
+If the answer to all of the above questions is “yes”, you may qualify for assistance through our Pawsitive Community Program.